Oven Roasted Broccoli

-Roasting broccoli is a simple recipe and requires nothing more than a few ingredients to make the magic happen as a side dish recipe.
+Roasting broccoli is such a simple recipe and requires nothing more than a few ingredients to make the magic happen as a flawless side dish recipe.

 Roasting broccoli is pretty straightforward; you can use the same procedure for just about any veggie you have around or love dearly.

-To roast, you basically want dry broccoli and high heat in your oven, with a few added editions.
+To roast, you basically want dry broccoli and high heat in your oven, with a few added additions.

 Roasting broccoli adds a bit of crunch as it dries out the outer pieces of the broccoli top and adds an almost caramelized flavor to each piece.